 - Virtual Private Network (VPN) included

-- Free tier doesn’t backup your database to cloud
+- The free tier doesn’t backup your database to the cloud

-- Pricey compared to competitors such as 1Password and LastPass
+- Very expensive compared to competitors such as 1Password and LastPass

 Verdict: LastPass or Dashlane – Which is Best?

 While both Dashlane and LastPass are at the top of their game as password managers, LastPass is the one to go for.
 It offers competitive pricing, great business features, and a stellar browser plug-in that makes everything a whole lot easier.